 Best General Liability Insurance Companies for Small Businesses in Ohio

 The best general liability insurance companies for Ohio small businesses balance competitive rates with dependable claims handling and flexible coverage options.
-This group represents the top performers based on MoneyGeek's analysis of 10 major insurers across 25 general industries, evaluating coverage at limits of $1 million per occurrence/$2 million aggregate:
+These five ranked highest in MoneyGeek's analysis of 10 major insurers across 25 industries, evaluated at $1 million per occurrence/$2 million aggregate limits:

 1. The Hartford: Best Overall, Best for Service and Care Industries